 Improve Your Content

 One of the most notorious mistakes of EMDs of the past is creating a site with bad content.
-The thought was that builders didn’t have to put much effort into their content creation because the site would rank high regardless thanks to the domain name.
+The thought was that builders didn’t have to put much effort into their content creation because the site would rank high regardless of the domain name.
 Now, that’s no longer true.
 You’ve got to create great content that satisfies your users and that Google will recognize and reward with higher rankings.

 An incredibly effective way to showcase your site authority is by building both internal and external links.
-But these links need to be to be relevant and, if external links, they need to be from respected and legitimate sites.
+But these links need to be relevant and, if external links, they need to be from respected and legitimate sites.

 Review Google’s Quality Guidelines